Akecel/gabbro/README.md

 - Generate a Client Secret by pressing [New Secret].
 - Take note of the Client ID and Client Secret.

-Once this is done, you can create a `gabbro.yaml` file in the same directory where you placed the `gabbro` binary.
+Once this is done, you can create a `gabbro.yaml` file in the same directory where you placed the `gabbro` binary and fill in the necessary credentials to use the IGDB API inside:

 ```yaml
 client-id: "your-client-id"